John Masefield: Song settings

 In addition to the commission for Queen Alexandra's Memorial Ode with music by Elgar, many of Masefield's short poems were set as art songs by British composers of the time.
 Best known by far is John Ireland's "Sea-Fever".
 Frederick Keel composed several songs drawn from the Salt-Water Ballads and elsewhere.
 Of these, "Trade Winds" was particularly popular in its day, despite the tongue-twisting challenges the text presents to the singer.
 Keel's defiant setting of "Tomorrow", written while interned at Ruhleben during World War I, was frequently programmed at the BBC Proms after the war.
 Another memorable wartime composition is Ivor Gurney's climactic declamation of "By a bierside", a setting quickly set down in 1916 during a brief spell behind the lines.

-Humour

-E.V.
-Knox wrote a parody of "The Everlasting Mercy" called "The Everlasting Percy" about various forms of misbehaviour on the railway.
-It contains such thoughts as: